 Read, read, read

 We are blessed to live in an age where instructional videos are everywhere.
 YouTube is full of “how-to” videos.
-I’ve watched YouTube to learn how to create the smoky eye look, how to fold fitted sheets (I hate folding fitted sheets), and how to obtain the perfect wash-n-go.
+I’ve watched YouTube to learn how to create the smoky eye look, fold fitted sheets (I hate folding fitted sheets), and obtain the perfect wash-n-go.

 Don’t be content with being average or mediocre.
 Challenge yourself to excel in your field.
-We have the ability to be excellent at everything we do, but excellence demands that we perfect our gifts.
+We can be excellent at everything we do, but excellence demands that we perfect our gifts.
 Don’t stop now.
-With just a little more practice, you can become the go-to person for the next generation of learners.
+With just a bit more practice, you can become the go-to person for the next generation of learners.

 What’s your gift or talent?
 Comment here explaining how you practice and how frequently you practice.